-Remaining GCMF grants shall be primarily for health, education, human service, civic or cultural purposes, with priority given to health-related projects, according to the following guidelines:
+GCMF grants shall primarily be for health, education, human services, civic or cultural purposes, with priority given to health-related projects and current initiatives, according to the following guidelines:

 - Gulf Coast Medical Foundation considers applications from and makes grants to 501(c)3 organizations and public charities in Wharton, Matagorda and Fort Bend Counties.
 In the past, some projects for organizations lying outside this defined geographic area have been considered and/or approved when the specific project benefits citizens of the specified counties.